justinfagnani/lit/examples/README.md

   `"lit": "file:../packages/lit"`

-Note: For manually testing changes to any package via the example project, the recommended way of installing dependencies within the example project is to do it with the [install-links] (https://docs.npmjs.com/cli/v9/commands/npm-install#install-links) option set to false.
-The example projects should contain `.npmrc` files that explicitly sets this option.
+Note: For manually testing changes to any package via the example project, the recommended way of installing dependencies within the example project is to replace monorepo dependencies with file: dependencies and install with the [install-links]
+(https://docs.npmjs.com/cli/v9/commands/npm-install#install-links) option set to false.
+The examples/ folder contains a `.npmrc` file that explicitly sets this option.
 This will create a symlink, rather than packing and installing into `node_modules` which is useful for rapidly making changes to the internal package and seeing its effects in the example project without having to